Khaymat/Khaymat/README.md

 **Hello, folks!**

-Welcome to my repo—a space where I stash my experiments, serious projects, and even some wild ideas just for fun.
+Welcome to my repo, a space where I stash my experiments, serious projects, and even some wild ideas just for fun.
 Feel free to dive in, learn something new, or just browse around.
 If you're not into it, that's cool too—no hard feelings!

 ## ✨ Features
 - **Efficient:** Built with brainpower, not half-hearted effort.
 If it can be fast, why make it complicated?